apple/ccs-caldavtester/README.txt

 			if present, this stores the text representation of an XML element extracted from the response body in a named variable which can be used in subsequent requests.

+		ELEMENT <grabcalproperty>
+			if present, this stores a calendar property value in a named variable which can be used in subsequent request.
+The syntax for
+			<name> element is component/propname (e.g. "VEVENT/SUMMARY").

+		ELEMENT <grabcalparameter>
+			if present, this stores a calendar parameter value in a named variable which can be used in subsequent request.
+The syntax for
+			<name> element is component/propname/paramname$propvalue where
+			the option $propvalue allows a specific property to be selected (e.g. "VEVENT/DTSTART/TZID", or
+			"VEVENT/ATTENDEE/PARTSTAT$mailto:user01@example.com").

 VERIFICATION Methods